Brunch & Batter

 • Top with the pistachios, cranberries, salt, and rose petals if using, spreading them out evenly over the melted chocolate.
 Set aside at room temperature to cool (uncovered) for 2-3 hours until firm.
 To speed up the process, place in the refrigerator and chill until hardened.
 Cut or break the bark into preferred-size pieces.

-2-3 tablespoon dried cranberries, ¼-½ teaspoon flaky sea salt, 2-3 tablespoon dried edible rose petals, 2-3 tablespoon shelled pistachios
+2-3 tablespoon dried cranberries, ¼-½ teaspoon flaky sea salt (I like to use pink Himalayan), 2-3 tablespoon dried edible rose petals, optional, 2-3 tablespoon shelled, unsalted pistachios, toasted

 Notes

-4. Opt for cutting the bark with a sharp knife instead of breaking it with your hands.
-The warmth of your hands could soften the bark when breaking it, causing it to be less stable.
+• Cut the bark with a sharp knife instead of breaking it with your hands.
+The warmth of your hands could soften the bark, causing it to be less stable.
 It also prevents the toppings from getting rubbed off.

 Nutrition*